khurramshahzadlali/digital-clock/readme.md

 - Using setInterval() to repeatedly call a function at specified intervals.
 - By combining these three technologies, we have successfully created a digital clock that shows the current time accurately and updates in real-time.
 This project has provided hands-on experience in integrating HTML, CSS, and JavaScript to build a functional and interactive web component.

-Credits:
+##### Credits
-The development of this digital clock project and the accompanying instructions were based on the "50 HTML, CSS, and JavaScript Projects" Udemy course by Dr. Sahand Ghavidel.
-The course provided a valuable learning resource for web development projects.
+- Project Idea: Inspired by the "50 HTML, CSS, and JavaScript Projects" Udemy course by *Dr. Sahand Ghavidel*.

-Remember to always explore and experiment further to expand your skills and understanding of web development.
-Happy coding!
+- Instructions: Written by *Khurram Shahzad*.
+- Refinement Assistance: Provided by *ChatGPT*.
+Special thanks to *Dr. Sahand Ghavidel* for the project idea and to *ChatGPT* for its valuable contributions in refining the instructions for this project.

+Please note that the code and implementation details provided in this project may have been modified and adapted based on the original idea and the collaborative refinement process.